wdlzz926/15-466-f20-base5/README.md

  - Xiaoqiao Xu, Zhengyang Xia, Zizhuo Lin

 Design:
- - Play as a food delivery person to delivery Cheesecake and pancake around the neighbourhood.
-Drive or walk to deliver the orders within the time limit.
+ - Play as a food delivery person to delivery different foods around the neighbourhood.
+You can drive your car or walk to the destinations.
+Choose the quickest way to deliver the orders to hungry clients!

 Screen Shot:

 ![Screen Shot](screenshot.png)

 How To Play:
- - Move with W,A,S,D. Use Up, Down, Left, Right to select order on the side bar.
-Press Enter to accept pending order.
-Press E to pick up order from store or delivery to client when you are near by.
-Earh as much income as you can.
+ - Move with W,A,S,D. Use Up, Down to select orders on the side bar.
+Press Enter to accept a pending order.
+Press F to get out of or back into your car.
+Press E to pick up order(s) from a restaurant or delivery to a client when you are near by.
+Earn as much income as you can.

 Sources:
  - Road, grass and house parts by Jim McCann from city.blend